chakrihacker/meteor-reactive-objects/README.md

 ##### removeProperty(object, property)
   - Removes a reactive property form the object and returns the object.
   The property is **converted** back to a standard property with the current value.
-Returns the object.

   - Note: to completely remove a reactive property call this function and then run `delete object.property`

 ##### removeObject(object)
   - Removes reactive properties form the object and returns the object.
   The properties are **converted** back to standard properties with their current values.
-Returns the object.

   - Note: to completely remove the object just call `delete object`